 Winter is here!
 This is the most Yin time of the year when the energy in the environment and our bodies goes deep and internal.
 Do not be surprised if you find yourself wanting to sleep for longer or simply not wanting to do much.
-This is normal for the time year, a time of reflection, self-introspection and going inward.
-What is generally not so natural is the holiday season craze on the commercial level, the hustle and bustle of the big shopping days, and the stress that can go with that.
-There is nothing wrong with having some excitement and fun family activity; it does bring much needed warmth to what might come across as a long deep freeze.
+This is normal: it’s a time of reflection and introspection.
+What is not so natural is the holiday season craze on the commercial level, the hustle and bustle of the big shopping days, and the stress that can go with that.
+There is nothing wrong with having some excitement and fun family activity; it does bring much needed warmth to a long deep freeze.
 The problem is, as always, the scale with which one can get carried away when we are really meant to be mostly quiet and internal.

 As with any other season, if we are not going along with the natural flow and overall tendencies of the season, we will be negatively affected on the energetic level.
-In other words, in summer we are to be active and out there with longer days, and in winter, we are meant to be way less active and to be quieter to conserve energy which is really meant to keep us warm and help us survive the winter, albeit nowadays, it is much easier to survive winters.
+In other words, in summer we can be active and outside enjoying longer days, but in winter we are meant to be less active and quieter to conserve energy which is really meant to keep us warm and help us survive the winter, albeit nowadays it is much easier to survive winters.
 On an energetic level, there is no fooling nature!
 Often people travel to warmer places to avoid the dread of long dark days of winter.
 This, from an energetic perspective, is not advisable as it disrupts the natural completion of the seasonal cycle and its important effects on our physiology, psychology and spirituality.
 You are artificially transplanting yourself from a cold environment to a warm place at a time of year when you, really, are meant to be still and quiet.
-Yes, this stillness and self-reflection can bring one face to face with fears and insecurities that have been hidden and buried deep down.
+Yes, this stillness and self-reflection can bring one face to face with fears and insecurities that have been hidden and buried deep.
 The extreme nature of travelling to a warm place and then coming back to the cold can only wreak havoc on the system.
 We may feel a bit more alive for doing so as the warmth of our holiday destination will no doubt perk us up but the disturbance on the energetic level will not go unnoticed and can manifest itself for weeks or months to come.

-It is more ideal to be able to stay still and put for the winter and allow our body a natural break from its nonstop efforts throughout the year.
+It is better to be able to embrace the winter and allow our bodies a natural break from its nonstop efforts throughout the year.

 Nutrition and Health Tips for Winter

-The following are general recommendations for a smooth sailing through the dark days of winter:
+The following are general recommendations for smooth sailing through the dark days of winter:

-- Eat mostly cooked, warm hearty meals.
-Hearty soups and stews are perfect for winter.
-Avoid eating too much salads, fruits, smoothies, or raw foods in general, though in small amounts, they are okay.
+- Eat mostly cooked, warm, hearty meals.
+Soups and stews are perfect for winter.
+Avoid eating too much salad, fruit, smoothies, or raw foods in general, though small amounts are okay.

 - Use root veggies in your cooking.
 They nurture and nourish our roots at a time that we are meant to get in touch with our depth and root.